Apple Sauce

 What should you eat with apple sauce?

-• Eat plain as a snack or paired with yogurt or ricotta cheese.
-Apple sauce makes excellent filling for apple pies or apple cake or toppings for waffles, pancakes or French toast.
+• Needless to mention that apple sauce is an excellent dessert for toddlers.
+Apple sauce makes great snacks, and paired with yogurt or ricotta cheese.
+It also makes excellent filling for apple pies or apple cake or toppings for waffles, pancakes or French toast.
 On the savory side, apple sauce goes best with pork roast.

 apple cake